-Junior students who do not submit assessment tasks by the due date will receive a 10% penalty per day.
-Additionally, students may be expected to attend lunchtime sessions run by the teacher/faculty overseeing the incomplete task.
+Junior students who do not submit assessment tasks by the due date may be expected to attend lunchtime sessions run by the teacher/faculty overseeing the incomplete task.
 During these sessions they will be working on their overdue task which will be submitted to their teacher for marking when the task is completed to a satisfactory standard.
 The following consequences also apply to students in Year 9: